Dodgers vs. Red Sox Player Props Betting Odds

-You can see player prop bet odds for Mookie Betts, Rafael Devers and other players on the Los Angeles Dodgers and Boston Red Sox ahead of their matchup at 7:10 PM ET on Friday at Fenway Park.
+Player prop betting options for Mookie Betts, Rafael Devers and others are available in the Los Angeles Dodgers-Boston Red Sox matchup at Fenway Park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!